sarianaramoutar/carisurg-portfolio/docs/README.md

 These documents contain the literature review, background research and preliminary project proposal developed during Week 1.

 ## Purpose
-THe documents in this folder provide written evidence of the analysis, research and project planning completed throughout the programme.
+The documents in this folder provide written evidence of the analysis, research and project planning completed throughout the programme.